weaviate/weaviate-io/developers/weaviate/model-providers/databricks/embeddings.md

 </Tabs>

+This will configure Weaviate to use the vectorizer served through the endpoint you specify.

 ## Data import

 After configuring the vectorizer, [import data](../../manage-data/import.mdx) into Weaviate.
-Weaviate generates embeddings for text objects using the specified model.
+Weaviate generates embeddings for text objects using [the specified model](#vectorizer-parameters).

 <Tabs groupId="languages">